pjakiela/pubs/index.md

 **[The Impact of Violence on Individual Risk Preferences:  Evidence from a Natural Experiment](http://www.pamjakiela.com/JakielaOzier-risk-final-with-appendix.pdf)**
 _Review of Economics and Statistics, 2019, 101(3): 547-549_
 _Joint with Owen Ozier_
-<div style="text-align: right"> Media Coverage: </div>
+Media Coverage: <a
-<div style="text-align: right"><a
- href="https://soundcloud.com/user-845572280/does-violence-increase-risk-aversion-drs-pamela-jakiela-owen-ozier"> Four Questions Podcast with Alice Evans </a></div>
+ href="https://soundcloud.com/user-845572280/does-violence-increase-risk-aversion-drs-pamela-jakiela-owen-ozier"> Four Questions Podcast with Alice Evans </a>

 **[Unconditional Cash Transfers for Clinical and Economic Outcomes Among HIV-Affected Ugandan Households:  A Bayesian Randomised Trial](https://journals.lww.com/aidsonline/Fulltext/2018/09100/Unconditional_cash_transfers_for_clinical_and.13.aspx)**
 _AIDS, 2018, 32(14): 2023-2031_